Top Change

 PigCake says...

 The trick's primary purpose is to provide a natural and engaging context for practicing the top change.
-The routine's absurdity creates a perfect cover for the move.
+The routine's absurdity creates a perfect cover for the move, and the top change should occur during a moment of relaxation, masked by hand gestures.

 ReidFerry says...